Fillo22/IoT-Monitoring/README.md

 ## Architecture
 ### Schema
 ![](media/Diagram%20v.2.6.png)
+1. Data generation
-* **1a** The [OPC-UA Publisher](https://github.com/Azure/iot-edge-opc-publisher) module provided by Microsoft's Industrial IoT team, reads OPC-UA data from the simulator and writes it to IoT Edge (via edgeHub)
+    A. The [OPC-UA Publisher](https://github.com/Azure/iot-edge-opc-publisher) module provided by Microsoft's Industrial IoT team, reads OPC-UA data from the simulator and publish it to IoT Edge (via edgeHub)
-* **1b** Temperature Simulator periodically generates fake temperature, pressure and humidity data
+    B. Temperature Simulator periodically generates fake temperature, pressure and humidity data
-* **2** Node-RED modules collects data from OPC Publisher (via edgeHub) and Temperature simulator and writes that data into:
+2. Node-RED modules collects data from OPC Publisher (via edgeHub) and Temperature simulator and:
-    * **2a** InfluxDB which stores data in time series structure and provides this data to Grafana for dashboards
+    A. writes them into InfluxDB which stores data in time series structure and provides it to Grafana for dashboarding
-    * **2b** IoT Hub via EdgeHub
+    B. Sends them to IoT Hub via EdgeHub
-* **3** Azure Function triggered by IoT Hub, performs data normalization and sends them to Event Hub partitioned by DeviceID
+3. Azure Function IoT Hub triggered, performs data normalization and sends messages to Event Hub partitioned by DeviceID
-* **4** Azure Data Explorer ingest data from Event Hub and map them to RawTelemetry table.
+4. Azure Data Explorer ingest data from Event Hub and maps them to RawTelemetry table.

 Then the data are divided into two tables:
     * AssetTelemetry: Opc Ua Simulator data
     * TemperatureTelemetry: Temperature Simulator data

     These tables are used for dashboards
-* **5** The [metrics-collector module](https://aka.ms/edgemon-metrics-collector) is a Microsoft-supplied IoT Edge module that collects workload module metrics and send them to Log Analytics.
+5. The [metrics-collector module](https://aka.ms/edgemon-metrics-collector) is a Microsoft-supplied IoT Edge module that collects workload module metrics and send them to Log Analytics.

 ### Reasons for selecting this architecture

-The main purpose of this solution is to provide an ability for local operators to view dashboards at the edge regardless of whether the edge device was online or offline.
-This is a natural scenario that IoT Edge supports.
+The main purpose of this solution is to provide an ability for local operators to view dashboards at the edge regardless of device connectivity.
 To support dashboarding however, there was a need to also select both a storage component as well as a visualization component.

 #### Storage component